dkandalov/dkandalov.github.io/_posts/2016-06-01-From-Groovy-to-Kotlin.markdown

 Both Groovy and Kotlin can define value-objects, i.e. a class with immutable fields and implicitly defined equality and hash code methods.
 In Groovy it's ``@Immutable`` annotation, in Kotlin it's ``data class`` definition.
-One of the things you might want to do with value-object is to copy it into new object with one or more fields modified.
+One of the things you might want to do with value-object is copy it into new object with one or more fields modified.
 In both Groovy and Kotlin it's almost the same method name and almost the same syntax.